Kafkamorph/DOAwilds/README.md

 Kabam did not encrypt this file with any algorithm, and its decoding is fairly easy.

+Usage: just place map.bin in the same directory as map.php and run it.

 Example output for Realm Mesite: (the binary corresponds to the decoding - if you don't know what it is, then ignore it.)

 start: 2013-06-29 03:31:29